jfrazx/KwirK/README.md

 ## Contributing

 1. Fork it ( https://github.com/jfrazx/KwirK/fork )
+2. Adhere to naming conventions (transition in progress)
+  - Indentation is two (2) spaces
+  - File name to match Object/Class name in lowercase and underscored (irc_server.ts for IrcServer)
+  - Treat acronyms in object names as words (Irc instead of IRC)
+  - Variables to be lowercase, _ delimited words (my_var)
+  - Function names to be camelCase, starting with lowercase (myFunction)
+  - Class names to be CamelCase, starting with uppercase (MyClass)
-2. Create your feature branch (git checkout -b my-new-feature)
+3. Create your feature branch (git checkout -b my-new-feature)
-3. Commit your changes (git commit -am 'Add some feature')
+4. Commit your changes (git commit -am 'Add some feature')
-4. Push to the branch (git push origin my-new-feature)
+5. Push to the branch (git push origin my-new-feature)
-5. Create a new Pull Request
+6. Create a new Pull Request (not to master)